 Whether you own your own bike or hire one, you only really need a few items of basic kit including helmet and sports clothes, as well as a sense of adventure to enjoy many miles of mountain biking fun.

-Also check out the useful Guide to Responsible Mountain Biking in Scotland
+Check out the useful Guide to Responsible Mountain Biking in Scotland here.

 We reveal eight great places to go mountain biking in the National Park.